Raptor007/X-Wing-Revival/README.txt

     large surfaces like capital ships and the Death Star trench.
     NOTE: This only works if "Draw With Shaders" is enabled.

-  Dynamic Lights Per Object: Number of point light sources (lasers, torpedos, etc) to
+  Dynamic Lights: Number of point light sources (lasers, torpedos, explosions, etc) to
     use for lighting each object.
 Higher values use a bit more CPU and GPU power.
     NOTE: This only works if "Draw With Shaders" is enabled.

-  Death Star Trench Details: Add detail to the Death Star trench walls and floor.
-Can
-    be somewhat GPU-heavy and CPU-heavy.
-    NOTE: This is even more CPU-heavy when shaders are disabled!
+  Effects: Adjust the number of sprites per explosion.
+Lowest removes shot impact
+    effects entirely.
+Most should leave this High, but lower settings may reduce the CPU load of dynamic lights and/or the GPU load of layered transparencies.

-  Asteroid Detail: Controls how far away asteroids render as model vs simple sphere.
+  Asteroid Quality: Controls how far away asteroids render as model vs simple sphere.
     Can be somewhat CPU-heavy and GPU-heavy with many asteroids, especially in VR.
     NOTE: This is even more CPU-heavy when shaders are disabled!

+  Death Star Trench/Surface: Draw 3D details over the flat surfaces of the Death Star.
+    Can be somewhat GPU-heavy and CPU-heavy, especially in VR.
+    NOTE: This is even more CPU-heavy when shaders are disabled!

 --Virtual Reality--

   Enable VR Mode: Enable VR HMD output and seated head tracking, using OpenVR/SteamVR.
-    Tested with the HTC Vive, and it should work for the Oculus Rift or any other HMD.
+    Tested with the HTC Vive, and it should work for the Oculus Rift, Valve Index, or any other HMD.
+Non-Vive headsets may require view tweaks below.
-    You might need to tweak vr_fov and vr_offset in the console.
 VERY GPU-HEAVY!

+  Sway: Enable cockpit swaying motions in VR.
+More immersive, but can be nauseating.

+  FOVW / FOVH: Field of view in degrees; negative means vertical FOV.
+Default: -111

+  Eye Separation: Spacing in meters between the two eyes.
+Default: 0.0625

+  Center Offset: Offset in pixels from screen center to eye center.
+Default: 87

 --Sound--